What To Do Before Your First LSD Trip

-For your first trip, I recommend taking a moderate amount (100 micrograms).
 Taking LSD is like jumping down a rabbit hole.
 And the more you take, the further you fall.

 It is best to get a feel for psychedelics, and the effects they have on you, before jumping too deep into the rabbit hole.
 If you jump too deep the first time, your ability to enjoy psychedelics in the future will be affected.

 Once you determine the amount to take (Substance), you must control for the other 5 S’s of psychedelic use.
-I give a clear outline in this article on the 6 S’s of LSD use about what to do to control for all variables to ensure a good trip.
+We give a clear outline in this article on the 6 S’s of LSD use about what to do to control for all variables to ensure a good trip.

 As a brief review, here are the 6 S’s: